10+ Nature-Inspired Free Fall Decor Ideas You Can Easily Make

-I hardly spend any money for fall decor and the best thing is most of the decor items are easily disposed of after the season.
-In addition, you don’t have to worry about storage space.
-So here are my tried and true 10 Tips for Free Fall Decorating.
+When you decorate with foraged decor, items can be easily disposed of after the season, and you don’t have to worry about storage space.
+So here are my tried-and-true 10 Tips for Frugal and Free Fall Decorating Ideas.

-Another way to use these free goodies, is to string them for garland.
-You can spray paint them if you prefer another color for your fall decor.
+Another way to use these free goodies from nature is to string them for garland.
+If you prefer another color for your fall decor, you can spray paint gumballs.

 #2 – Free Corn Stalks

-If you live anywhere close to a rural area, you most likely will see a corn field.
+If you live anywhere near a rural area, you will most likely see a cornfield.
 My neighbors are friendly and don’t mind if I grab a few for my porch.
-However, you do want to ask before taking.
-There are always some stalks without corn and they don’t mind if you take those for your fall decor.
+However, you do want to ask before taking them.
+There are always some stalks without corn, and they don’t mind if you take those for your fall decor.

-# 3 – Free Wild Flowers are great for Fall Decorating
+# 3 – Free Wild Flowers & Tree Branches Are Great For Cheap Fall Decorating for Home

-Golden Rod and wild black eyed Susan’s are all along the highways as fall approaches.
-Grab a basket and gather some of these beauties for fall floral arrangement.
-Also, it’s fun to mix the wild flowers with a bouquet from the grocery store or Trader Joe’s.
+Also, it’s fun to mix the wildflowers with a bouquet from the grocery store or Trader Joe’s.
 Note: Mist your wildflowers with hairspray to prevent excess shedding.

 Acorns are free for the picking.
 These lovely freebies are great in their natural color but are also fun to paint.
-Here they are surrounding a votive candle for a fun fall look.
-In addition, they look great in a basket or a bowl.
+Here, they are surrounding a candle for a fun fall look.

 #5 – Wild Fruit and Autumn Leaves

-In addition to wild flowers, wild fruit is beautiful and the leaves from the fruit trees are perfect for adding to your fall floral arrangement.
-We have an abundance of persimmon trees and the fruit looks so pretty displayed on a tablescape or kitchen counter top.
-Also, gather free leaves from the trees.
-These look beautiful in arrangements as well as alone in containers.
+Wild fruit is beautiful in addition to wildflowers, and the leaves from fruit trees are perfect for adding to your fall floral arrangement.
+We have an abundance of persimmon trees, and the fruit looks so pretty displayed on a tablescape or kitchen countertop.
+It’s a budget-minded way to decorate with nature.

-Pine Cones come is a variety of shapes and sizes.
+Pine Cones come in a variety of shapes and sizes.
 We have a little bit of everything here at The Ponds.
-I love them plain, painted, broken apart for crafts, etc. There are so many ways to use pine cones.
-Fill a basket, add to a fall wreath with a little hot glue, use in floral arrangement, and on and on.
-These are painted with Copper Spray Paint to compliment the theme I have planned for my fall decor.
+I love them plain, painted, broken apart for crafts, etc. There are so many ways to use pine cones: fill a basket, add to a fall wreath with a little hot glue, use them in a floral arrangement, and so on.
+These are painted with Copper Spray Paint to complement the nature-inspired theme I have planned for my fall decor.

 # 8 – Recycle Materials

-Autumn is all about harvest time and what’s better in the fall than Apples.
+Autumn is all about harvest time, and what’s better in the fall than Apples?
 You can use them in your decor and stay healthy at the same time.
-Do they still say, “an apple a day keeps the doctor away”?
-Oh well, apples are not free but you can display them until they are eaten.
+Do they still say, “An apple a day keeps the doctor away”?
+Apples are not free, but you can display them until they are eaten.
 In addition, nuts and dried beans are great for filling in around candles or displaying in a pretty bowl.
-We have a lot of hickory nuts that fall to the ground and therefore are perfect free decor.
+We have a lot of hickory nuts that fall to the ground and, therefore, are perfect free decor.

-I’m sure you have some ideas that I didn’t even think of.
+I’m sure you have some ideas I didn’t think of.
 If you do, please share them below in the comments.
 I look forward to learning some new free decorating tips.

 Ann,